I want to help you connect with your soul, find your courage and live your purpose.

-Without wanting to sound dramatic, creative journaling is the number one tool I’ve used to literally transform my life: I’ve overcome depression, gained clarity, learned to cherish who I really am, found courage to make major life changes, and learned how to let my own inner wisdom and truth guide me.
+Without wanting to sound dramatic, creative journaling is the number one tool I've used to literally transform my life: I've overcome depression, gained clarity around what really matters to me, learned to cherish who I am, found courage to make major life changes, and learned how to let my own inner wisdom and truth guide me.

-It is my hope that I can help other women to do the same, through openly sharing my own story, through my creative life coaching and by teaching everything I know about creative journaling.
+It is my hope that I can help other women to heal and grow, through openly sharing my own story, through my creative life coaching and by teaching everything I know about creative journaling.

 You can read some of my most popular posts, and a few of my own favourites, here: